Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 In order to make the extension module up and running, follow our [how to run guide](./HowToRun.md).

-> For the sake of readability, the field [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin) is ommitted from all the examples in this document.
-In real requests, [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin) is always added.

 ## Step 1: commercetools checkout validations

 [merchant server](#web-components-integration-guide) should execute the following validations: